 What do a recovering sinner, adventurer, crusader, and orphan have in common?
 All of them are members of your congregation.

 Two posters hang in my office side by side.

-Last Sunday after worship, several members of Amistad Chapel UCC traveled to the Maltz Museum of Jewish Heritage in an eastern suburb of Cleveland to view –– to experience –– the special exhibit, “Violins of Hope,” a collection of restored violins that “survived” the concentration camps of World War II.
+In December, Amistad Chapel UCC went to the Maltz Museum of Jewish Heritage to view "Violins of Hope," an exhibit of restored violins from the concentration camps of World War II.

 If you can keep your head when all around you others are losing theirs . . .
 These words from the first line of Rudyard Kipling 's iconic poem “If” have inspired me since I was in grade school.